Volumizing Hair Iron At A Glance

 Step 4: Using the Iron

-Take a small section of hair and place it between the beveled plates of the volumizing flat iron, starting close to the roots.
+Take a small section of hair and place it between the beveled plates, starting close to the roots.
 The section itself should be closer to the middle of the head, and you definitely do not want to grab any hairs that frame the face.
 Again, this helps to hide the textured pieces.

 Gently close the volumizing crimper, then immediately release.
 This tool should NOT be held in place.
 You should practice clamp and move.
 Release the clamp and move down the section, repeating the process until you go as far down as you like.
 I did three clamps.